Senserva-LLC/Senserva-Inquisitor/README.md

 * Just download the Signed Inq.exe and go, setup is complete automated.
 * Each time you run an scan only changes are recorded in the database.
 You can run inq.exe all you want and only new data is saved.
 * Easy to login to Azure, including Zero setup options.
+* It is easy to share data with others.
+Inq.exe runs in two modes, audit mode which requires an Azure Login and Reporting mode which can be run by anyone.
 * The database can be easly accessed from multiple platforms to create custom monitors and reports.
 * The User interface can export Json with dials that enable it to be broad or specific data.
 This data can also be used for custom monitors are reports.
 * Output text can be easily customized via auto-generated CSV files that are used to display all key text.